Are ambulances free in Queensland?

 Does Queensland ambulance cover interstate services?

-Are visitors to Qld covered for ambulance services?
+Are visitors to QLD covered for ambulance services?

 - You’re aged under 25 and are a full-time student at a Queensland educational institution